A hearty sweet and savory salad for wintry weather.

 Note: Vinaigrette can be made up to a week in advance.
 Pears can be roasted up to two days in advance.
 Store both in a sealed container in the refrigerator.
-For instructions on to remove pomegranate seeds easily, watch this video.

 - For the Hazelnut Vinaigrette